databrary/design/overview.md

 ### Data entry

 Our goal is to have data (and metadata in particular) entered into the system early and with minimal interaction.
-The earlier data get into the system, the less risk there is for it to be lost, converted, processed, or forgotten.
+The more easily data get into the system, the less risk there is for it to be lost, converted, processed, or forgotten.
 The less burden there is on the researcher when uploading data the more likely for them to follow through.
 We would rather have them upload a video and permissions setting with no other information than get nothing at all.